prebid/prebid.github.io/dev-docs/get-started-with-prebid-server.md

 - Then, click **Get Custom Prebid.js** and follow the instructions.

-## Step 3: Incorporate the Build and Configure S2S Bidder Adapters
+## Step 3.
+Update your site with the new build of Prebid.js

-1. Update your site's hosted copy of Prebid.js to use the new build you just generated.
+Update your site's hosted copy of Prebid.js to use the new build you just generated.
 (For example, you may host your copy on your site's servers or using a [CDN](https://en.wikipedia.org/wiki/Content_delivery_network) such as Fastly or Akamai.)

+## Step 4.
+Configure S2S bidder adapters

-2. Include the following code in your Prebid.js configuration:
+Include the following code in your Prebid.js configuration:

 {% highlight js %}